Learning to synthesise the ageing brain without longitudinal data: Conclusion

 \section{Conclusion}

 We present a method that learns to simulate subject-specific aged images \textit{without} longitudinal data.
-Our method relies on a Generator to generate the images and a Discriminator that captures the joint distribution of brain images and clinical variables, i.e. age and health state (AD status).
+It relies on a Generator to generate the images and a Discriminator that captures the joint distribution of brain images and clinical variables, i.e.\ age and health state (AD status).
 We propose an embedding mechanism to encode the information of age and health state into our network, and age-modulated and self-reconstruction losses to preserve \textit{subject identity}.
 We present qualitative results showing that our method is able to generate consistent and realistic images conditioned on the target age and health state.
-We evaluate with longitudinal data from ADNI and a proposed numerical evaluation metric for \textit{age accuracy}.
+We evaluate with longitudinal data from ADNI for image quality and \textit{age accuracy}.
 We demonstrate on ADNI and Cam-CAN datasets that our model outperforms benchmarks both qualitatively and quantitatively and, via a series of ablations, illustrate the importance of each design decision.

+\textbf{Potential applications.} The proposed method has several potential applications.
+For example, a common problem in longitudinal studies is missing data due to patient dropout or poor-quality scans.
+The proposed method offers an opportunity to impute missing data at any time point.
+Furthermore, when there is insufficient longitudinal training data, the proposed method can be used to include cross-sectional data within a study.
+The simple experiment in \ref{sec:mtg} shows a glimpse of this potential.

+This in turn will make further clinical analysis of ageing patterns, e.g.\ to evaluate the incidence of white matter hyperintensities~\citep{wardlaw2015white}, and large studies into neurodegenerative diseases, possible.
+Finally, from an AI perspective we advocated earlier on the paper about the importance of capturing and understanding current state from a machine learning perspective.
+In fact, recently this has been cast in a causal inference and counterfactual setting \cite{pawlowski2020deep}.
+While our work didn't explicitly use a causal inference framework, our generated outputs can be seen as counterfactuals.